FlagrantGarden/tvg/content/spell-list.md

 *Level 4, nearby, 12 turns.*You confuse 2d6 people and monsters, causing them to act randomly.
 When an affected NPC would act, roll 2d6 to see what they do.\
 - *2-5:* Attack the caster and allies.\
 - *6-8:* Stand baffled and inactive.\
-- *9-12:* Attack each other.Beings with 4 or more HD make a Saving Throw to remain unaffected.
+- *9-12:* Attack each other.
+Beings with 4 or more HD make a Saving Throw to remain unaffected.

 Conjure Elemental
 -----------------